“My Sweet Lord”

 Joy, unity, and prayer should characterize our lives as maturing spiritual seekers.
 Unity results when mature seekers are willing to place the needs of others above their own.

 Does the Lord know your name?
 Is the divine pleased with you?
 When was the last time you reflected upon your connection to the divine?
-Is it easy to recall the ways in which the Lord has worked in and through your life?
-How are you growing in grace?
+Is it easy for you to recall how the Lord has worked in and through your life?
+Are you growing in grace?
 Can you hardly wait to climb the stairs to get there and pray?
 Is your heart heavy with the weight of the one you are carrying?
 Or are your words empty, devoid of feelings?
 Empty words are not compassionate.
 Ask the Lord to birth the great cry in your heart.
 Take the time, establish a place, and make the effort to climb up to God to do the work of prayer.
 Who knows how many lives will be transformed because of your prayers in the upper room?
-Face to face in the upper room, tent or temple; let us joyfully celebrate with George Harrison:
+Face to face in the upper room, tent… temple; let us joyfully celebrate with George Harrison: